-Marriage seems wonderfully endearing to the single man or woman who has never married, and maybe to the divorced individual who hankers for anything to arrest their longing for companionship or sexual release, but marriage for almost all of us is really a hard function at occasions.
+Marriage would seem wonderfully endearing to the single man or woman who has in no way married, and possibly to the divorced man or woman who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is very a difficult function at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is each a great and a negative issue.
+We carry so a lot of ourselves into our marriages – which is both a very good and a poor issue.

-We deliver in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not commit as well much money, not look for to management us, that they will want to invest time with us.
-We also bring in expectations of what our partners ought to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We deliver in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not spend as well a lot money, not seek out to management us, that they will want to spend time with us.
+We also bring in expectations of what our partners should carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.

 A good therapist can identify specific steps you can take for your individual situation to improve the areas that are weak in your marriage and to further strengthen those that are already working.

 This is a great first step in getting back to where you want to be.
 Each moment spent focusing on positive feelings, experiences and desires is one moment not spent focused on negative feelings and emotions.
 Find anything in your world to begin shifting your focus.
 Over time it begins to feel more natural and will occur more regularly.

 The Old Brain knows how to mate.
 The sexual response occurs primarily in a place of safety.
 The Old Brain knows how to play.
 The Old Brain knows how to nurture and be affectionate.
 The Old Brain knows how to work and be creative.
 The Old Brain knows how to sleep and rest and relax.
 Every week hundreds of couples go into a therapist’s office and share some version of the following.